richgel999/bc7enc_rdo/README.md

 Use -zb1.0 to disable smooth block error scaling completely, which increases RDO performance but can result in noticeable artifacts on smooth/flat blocks at higher lambdas.

 Use -zc# to control the RDO window size in bytes.
-Good values are 128-8192. -zt to disable RDO multithreading.
+Good values are 128-8192.
+Use -zt to disable RDO multithreading.
+Currently, OpenMP is enabled in MSVC builds, but not in other builds.

-To encode to BC1 with RDO at the highest achievable quality/effectiveness (this is noticeably slower):
+To encode to BC1 with RDO at the highest achievable quality/effectiveness (this is extremely slower):

 ```
-./bc7enc -1 -z1.0 -zc32768 -L18 blah.png
+./bc7enc -1 -z1.0 -zc32768 blah.png
 ```

-This sets the BC1 encoder to level 18 (highest quality), the LZ dictionary size to 32KB (the highest setting that makes sense for Deflate).
-Dictionary sizes of 2KB (the default) to 8KB are way faster and in practice are almost as effective.
-The maximum dictionary setting supported by the command line tool is 64KB, but this would be very slow.
+This sets the window size to 32KB (the highest setting that makes sense for Deflate).
+Window sizes of 2KB (the default) to 8KB are way faster and in practice are almost as effective.
+The maximum window size setting supported by the command line tool is 64KB, but this would be very slow.

-RDO mode is also supported with BC4, using the -4 option.
-RDO BC3/5 (which are just variants of BC1/4) are coming next.
+RDO mode is supported for all the BC formats.
+The command line tool uses the same value of lambda for all blocks.

 Features:
-- Rate Distortion Optimization (RDO)
+- Rate Distortion Optimization (RDO) using a simple transform

-Currently for BC1 and BC4.
-Currently implementing BC3/5 (which is easy).
-RDO is still a work in progress, but BC1/4 are working fairly well now.

-The RDO BC7 encoder is my latest RDO encoder.
-RDO1-5 still need work.

 - BC1/3 encoder (in [rgbcx.h](https://github.com/richgel999/bc7enc/blob/master/rgbcx.h)) uses a new algorithm (which we've named "prioritized cluster fit") which is 3-4x faster than traditional cluster fit (as implemented in [libsquish](https://github.com/svn2github/libsquish) with SSE2) at the same or slightly higher average quality using scalar CPU instructions.
 This algorithm is suitable for GPU encoder implementations.